-When a person files bankruptcy, certain debts (non-dischargeable debts) aren't permitted to be forgiven.
+When a person files for personal bankruptcy, certain debts (non-dischargeable debts) aren't permitted to be forgiven.
 Copyright infringement has typically been one of those debts that bankruptcy filers couldn't shake off.

 But a recent ruling by a district appeals court has made an exception to that filing bankruptcy rule.